 High-waist bottoms get a bad rap, but when worn correctly, they can trick the eye into thinking you’re leaner by elongating your lower body.
 The most slenderizing item to choose are slightly high-rise, slim-fitting jeans that hit your ankle with a bit of added spandex for stretch and movement.

 The second oldest trick in the book: Vertical stripes create long lines, thus making you look, well, longer.
 And while we’re on the subject of stripes, it’s common fashion folklore that horizontal lines can make you look wider.
-Yes, a skin-tight bodycon dress featurung horizontal lines might only look good on super-skinny gals, but things like a well-fitting classic Breton striped shirts tucked into dark jeans or a tailored skirt flatters every woman.
+Yes, a skin-tight bodycon dress featuring horizontal lines might be a little hard to rock, but things like a well-fitting classic Breton striped shirts tucked into dark jeans or a tailored skirt flatters everyone.

 To look slimmer, cinch dresses and tunics with skinny belts—they help define your natural waist in the most flattering way possible.
 A thick belt, however, can cut you in half, which can cause you to look stumpy.

 If you don’t want to wear all black, just try masking your problem areas with the shade.
 Not thrilled with your legs but love your upper body?
 Mask ’em with a well-fitting pair of black pants or a skirt, and add a bright-colored blouse.

 Did you know that over 80 percent of women wear bras that are the wrong size?
 It’s true, and it can make your look larger due to the appearance of sagging breasts.
 When there’s proper space between your waist and chest, you appear leaner.
 The solution?
 Head to your nearest lingerie store to get measured by a pro, or learn to measure your own bra size at home.

 A subtle glow makes a world of difference when it comes to looking slimmer.
 A light spray tan can make your legs, arms, shoulders and neck look pounds thinner, as can a light dusting of bronzer on your cheeks, forehead, and sides of your nose.